Etonogestrel/ethinyl estradiol (Vaginal)

 How to Use This Medicine:

-- If you leave the ring in place for more than 4 weeks, you may not be protected from pregnancy.
-Check to be sure you are not pregnant before inserting a new ring.
-You must use a different kind of birth control until the new ring has been in place for 7 days in a row.
+- If you leave the vaginal ring in place for more than 4 weeks, you may not be protected from pregnancy.
+Make sure that you are not pregnant before you insert a new ring.
+You must use an additional form of birth control (not a diaphragm) until the new ring has been in place for 7 days in a row.

-- If you forget to replace the ring after the one-week ring-free break, call your doctor for instructions.
+- If you forget to insert a new ring after the ring-free week, call your doctor for instructions.

 Drugs and Foods to Avoid: